scotty-c/puppet-golang/README.md

 ## Module Description

 This module installs GO from OS repo (ie. yum or apt) or staright from Google's repo, making it compatbale with any OS that listed on Google's site https://golang.org/doc/install
+## Please note !!!!!
+I have depricated installing GO from source as it was making Puppet runs way to long.
+If you want to keep using this feature please use a version of this module that is 1.*
+As of 2.* they feature will no long be available.

 ## Usage
 For basic usage: